By: GreatAmerica on December 21st, 2022

-The same process applies as with a technology upgrade on an FMV agreement, as described above.
+The same process applies to technology upgrade rental agreements as with FMV agreements, as described above.
 Rental agreement end of term option: return

 The same process applies as with an FMV agreement, as described above, with one change: with a rental, we ask you to provide the return quote to the customer.
-Why?
-We want you to maintain your relationship with your customer, and this is just another way for you to keep up quality communication.
+We do this because we want you to maintain your relationship with your customers, and this is another way for you to maintain quality communication.

 The final option for your customer, the default on a Rental Agreement, is to continue renting the technology on a month-to-month basis.
 If you or your customer do not contact GreatAmerica at the end of the agreed-upon initial term of the agreement, we continue billing them on a month-to-month basis, until we receive further direction or quoting requests to take a different act ion.

-The outcome of both of these options is your customer owns the technology.
-We typically don’t recommend these options because they can encourage your customers to hang onto old, outdated technology too long.
+The outcome of both options is your customer owning the technology.
+We typically don’t recommend these options because they can encourage your customers to hang onto old, outdated technology for too long.
 The upside of these agreements is they are straightforward.
-At the end of the agreement they own the technology free and clear of any lien by GreatAmerica and billing is discontinued once their final scheduled payment is received.
+At the end of the agreement, they own the technology free and clear of any lien by GreatAmerica and billing is discontinued once their final scheduled payment is received.

 Once you build a big book of business on financing terms, you’ll want to stay on top of what agreements are coming to the end of term.
 You can use the GreatAmerica info-zone.com portal to pull upgrade opportunity reports, which you can subscribe to monthly.
 The handy report includes the customer name, number of remaining payments, and estimates a buyout/upgrade quote.